YoshaM09/Rental-property-price-variation-Dimensionality-reduction-and-Data-Visualization/README.md

 ### Purpose:

-Examine NYC rental property pricing information to gain a better understanding of the availability and price range of rental properties.
+Examine NYC rental property pricing information to gain a better understanding of the availability and variability in price range of rental properties.

 ### Problem Statement: